Installation

 Local Models

-Solo includes a Model Hub with 39 GGUF models across 9 families.
+Solo includes a Model Hub with 41 prebuilt GGUF models across 9 families, plus access to 140,000+ GGUF models on Hugging Face.
 One-click download — no API key, no internet after download, no data leaving your machine.

 RAM Requirements